joematthews/extreme-angular/README.md

 ### Typescript

-The following compiler options have been added to the [tsconfig.json file](./tsconfig.json) to help with writing cleaner code:
+Adds the following compiler options to the [tsconfig.json file](./tsconfig.json) to help with writing cleaner code:

 ```json
 {